 - Your company acts as a message declarant in such a way that your company uses the software of a company acting a service provider for generating and submitting declaration messages.
 In this case, the service provider needs a service certificate.
 Enter also the name and EORI number of the service provider.

 - Your company acts as a service provider and your software generates and transmits declarations via direct message exchange messages on behalf of another company.
-Enter the names and EORI numbers of the companies (at least one) for which your company acts as a service provider.

 Starting to use the services: